-Kazakhstan National Cuisine
+Kazakhstan Cuisine

-Kazakhstan national cuisine reflects the mesh of cultures present in Kazakhstan, where people have been long accustomed to living side-by-side with many other ethnicities.
+Kazakhstan cuisine reflects the mesh of cultures present in Kazakhstan, where people have been long accustomed to living side-by-side with many other ethnicities.
 The population of Kazakhstan now includes immigrants from neighboring countries and foreigners who chose to relocate here after falling in love with the country.
 Today the cuisine of Kazakhstan includes not only traditional Kazakh food but a variety of dishes inspired by its Russian, European, Oriental and Caucasian neighbors.

-Traditional Kazakh Cuisine
+Traditional Kazakhstan Cuisine

-Although Kazakhstan has few genuine Kazakh restaurants which serve exclusively Kazakhstan national cuisine, authentic dishes can be found on the menu of most Oriental and European-style cafes and during special holidays.
+Although Kazakhstan has few genuine Kazakh restaurants which serve exclusively Kazakhstan cuisine, authentic dishes can be found on the menu of most Oriental and European-style cafes and during special holidays.

 The national dish of Kazakhstan is besbarmak, a filling meal of meat and noodles.
 Hearty soups, a fish dish called koktal and Kazakhstan’s famous horsemeat sausage, called kazy, are also common.
-Kazakh national cuisine is also rich in fermented milk products.
+Kazakhstan cuisine is also rich in fermented milk products.
 The most famous of these is koumiss, a mildly alcoholic fermented mare’s milk which is a cultural experience in itself.

 Kazakh laghman is a work of art and among the best noodle dishes in the world.
 Laghman is originally a Uyghur dish which became assimilated into cuisine under the influence of the 275 thousand Uyghurs who reside in the country.